Skip to Main Content

 - Acquire books and ebooks, articles, standards, videos, datasets, etc., as needed to support course content development;

-- Provide open educational resources (OERs) such as videos, datasets and repositories, open databases, animations, and modules;
+- Provide Open Educational Resources (OER) i.e., textbooks, videos, datasets and repositories, open databases, animations, and modules;

-- Provide affordable textbooks under the Libraries' collection development policy.
+- Provide affordable textbooks and course materials under the Libraries' collection development policy.

-- Design a library research guide, or an online tutorial specifically for your course
+- Develop a library research guide specifically for your course

 - Deliver information literacy instruction for your course